jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

   AssertionError: TypeError not raised

-because the :ref:`function<functions>` call matches the signature.
+because the :ref:`function<functions>` call matches the definition.
 I undo the change, the terminal shows :ref:`TypeError` and I make the test pass

 .. code-block:: python